deckhouse/changelog-action/README.md

 ### Output

-The action generates pull request with the changelog in its body (markdown) and its content in file `CHANGELOG/CHANGELOG-v1.39.0.yml`.
+The action generates changelog in YAML and markdown.

-#### Pull request body
+#### Markdown output

 ```markdown